CamiloMaria/weather_app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.4.

 Weather App is a weather forecast application developed using Angular.
-It allows users to retrieve accurate weather information for a specific location using the RapidAPI weather API.
+It allows users to retrieve accurate weather information for a specific location using the RapidAPI weather API By  Jamiatul Hamidah.

 ## Installation